A velocity-vorticity-pressure formulation for the steady Navier--Stokes--Brinkman--Forchheimer problem: Model problem and its weak formulation

 \subsection{The governing equations}

 We start with the steady Navier--Stokes--Brinkman--Forchheimer equations in their usual velocity--pressure form.
 They consist in finding velocity $\bu$ and kinematic pressure $P$ such that

-with $\kappa>0$ the permeability of the porous media (assumed constant), $\nu$ the kinematic fluid viscosity, $\rF>0$ the Forchheimer coefficient, $\rho$ the fluid mass density, and $\f$ a given external force.
+with $\kappa$ the permeability of the porous media (assumed {heterogeneous but uniformly bounded away from zero}), $\nu$ the kinematic fluid viscosity, $\rF>0$ the Forchheimer coefficient, $\rho$ the fluid mass density, and $\f$ a given external force.
 Problem \eqref{eq:NS} can be equivalently set in terms of vorticity, velocity and pressure (similarly as done in, e.g., \cite{anaya16} for Brinkman and in \cite{anaya19} for Oseen equations).
 For this, we introduce the rescaled vorticity vector

 and use the identity $\bu\cdot\bnabla\bu = \bcurl\bu \times \bu + \frac12 \nabla(\bu\cdot\bu) $.
 Then we introduce the rescaled Bernoulli pressure

 for $\lambda$ defined as the mean value of $\frac{1}{2} \bu \cdot \bu$; and employ the following vector identity